Sensors » Proximity Sensors and Range Finders » Sharp Distance Sensors »

-The GP2Y0A41SK0F is the shortest-range Sharp analog distance sensor we carry, featuring a detection range of 1.5″ to 12″ (4 cm to 30 cm).
+The GP2Y0A41SK0F Sharp analog distance sensor features a detection range of 1.5″ to 12″ (4 cm to 30 cm).
 The shorter range gives you higher resolution measurements, and the lower minimum detection distance makes this sensor great for detecting very close objects.
 The distance is indicated by an analog voltage, making this sensor very easy to use.

 The Sharp distance sensors are a popular choice for many projects that require accurate distance measurements.
 This IR sensor is more economical than sonar rangefinders, yet it provides much better performance than other IR alternatives.
 Interfacing to most microcontrollers is straightforward: the single analog output can be connected to an analog-to-digital converter for taking distance measurements, or the output can be connected to a comparator for threshold detection.
 The detection range of this version is approximately 4 cm to 30 cm (1.5″ to 12″).

-The GP2Y0A41 uses a 3-pin JST connector that works with our 3-pin JST cables for Sharp distance sensors (not included), as shown in the upper picture on the right.
+The GP2Y0A41 uses a 3-pin JST PH connector that works with our 3-pin JST PH cables for Sharp distance sensors (not included), as shown in the upper picture on the right.
 These cables have 3-pin JST connectors on one end and are available with pre-crimped male pins, pre-crimped female pins, and with unterminated wires on the other end.
 It is also possible to solder three wires to the sensor where the connector pins are mounted (see the lower picture to the right).
 When looking at the back, the three connections from left to right are power, ground, and the output signal.

 This product replaces the original GP2D120XJ00F.
 The newer GP2Y0A41SK0F has a much higher update rate and much lower average current draw than the older GP2D120, but it is otherwise identical to the GP2D120 and can be used as a drop-in replacement for those modules.